Sanfeng Miao, Ph.D.

 • Miao, S. (Nov 17, 2023).
 Is work-life balance a lie?
 A multi-modal discourse analysis of “Life as a PhD student” vlogs.
 [Paper presentation].
 Association for the Study of Higher Education (ASHE).
 Minneapolis.
 MN.

 • Miao, S. (Nov 19, 2022).
-Research discourse concerning women academics during Coivd-19 pandemic: Has a bad situation turned worse [Paper presentation]?
+Research discourse concerning women academics during Covid-19 pandemic: Has a bad situation turned worse [Paper presentation]?
 Association for the Study of Higher Education (ASHE).
 Las Vegas.
 NV.

 • Gonzales, L. Gong, R., Miao, S., & Surla, K. (April 21, 2022).
 Towards meaningful transformation: Confronting identity capitalism and the commodification of women in academia [Roundtable].
 American Educational Research Association (AERA).
 San Diego, CA.